liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-using-views-in-liferay-screens-for-android.markdown

-# Using Views and Themes [](id=using-views-and-themes)
+# Using Views in Liferay Screens for Android [](id=using-views-in-liferay-screens-for-android)

-Liferay Screens uses *views* and *themes* to set your app's UI independently of its core functionality.
+Liferay Screens for Android uses *views* to set your app's UI independently of its core functionality.
 This lets you focus on your app's UI and UX without also needing to adjust its feature implementation.
-Also, since views and themes are fully pluggable, they give you a great deal of flexibility when implementing your app's look and feel.
-You should note that views are exclusive to Screens on Android, while themes are exclusive to Screens on iOS.
-Even though they have different names and implementations, views and themes serve the same purpose on their respective mobile platforms.
-Screens provides a limited set of views and themes, but new ones can be created and contributed to the community.
-This tutorial shows you how to use views and themes in your Screens apps.
-Using views in Liferay Screens for Android is shown first.
-Now get ready to dress up your app!
+Also, since views are fully pluggable, they give you a great deal of flexibility when implementing your app's look and feel.
+Screens provides a limited set of views, but new ones can be created and contributed to the community.
+This tutorial shows you how to use views in your Screens for Android apps.
+Using views is very straightforward.
+You'll be a UI master in no time!

-## Using Views in Liferay Screens for Android [](id=using-views-in-liferay-screens-for-android)
+## Using Views in Your App

 Before starting, you should understand the different components in the view
 layer: